flub78/multitenant/doc/development/rest_apis.md

 API tokens are currently generated from the /user/token route.
 Token are shown in the clear only then (the value stored in database is encrypted).

+    token=4|rLKqYyyVoCmDMtLSgZsIFMUwLEkcIXkIo83HslKK All tokens: token=

 I have only been able to access Sanctum protected API with Postman.
-Use Authorization.Type = Bearer Token and past the value returned by the user controller.
+Use Authorization.Type = Bearer Token and past the value returned by the user/token controller.

+When the authorization is declined the request is currently redirected to the home page.
+To be changed to return an access denied error.

 #### Sanctum Installation